Resource allocation with costly participation

-Key differences exists.
-However, since the main cost incurred by bidders come in the form of bidding fees (which are individually small) in the pay-to-bid auction, bidders are not required to place a bid every round in order to stay in the auction, \ie, entry and re-entry at any round of the auction is allowed whereas re-entry in all-pay auctions is forbidden.
-Therefore, \emph{all-pay auctions never allow the actual winner to pay less than the losers, but in pay-to-bid auctions it happens in practice relatively often}\footnote{In more detail, in both all-pay auctions (in particular war of attrition) and pay-to-bid auctions, players must pay a cost for the game to continue and a player wins when other players decide not to pay this cost.
+In pay-to-bid auctions, since the main cost incurred by bidders come in the form of bidding fees (which are individually small), bidders are not required to place a bid every round in order to stay in the auction (that is, entry and re-entry at any round of the auction is allowed).
+In contrast, re-entry in all-pay auctions is forbidden.
+Therefore, all-pay auctions never allow the actual winner to pay less than the losers, but in pay-to-bid auctions it happens, in practice, relatively often\footnote{In more detail, in both all-pay auctions (in particular war of attrition) and pay-to-bid auctions, players must pay a cost for the game to continue and a player wins when other players decide not to pay this cost.
 However, they are different in one notable way that in a pay-to-bid auction each player can bid in any period independent of the history of the game, unlike in a war of attrition, in which all players who continue to play must pay a cost in each period.
-Therefore, unlike in pay-to-bid auctions, in war of attrition actual winner never pay less than the losers.}. \\
+Therefore, unlike in pay-to-bid auctions, in war of attrition actual winner never pay less than the losers.}.

-However, what really sets this particular auction format apart from other nontraditional auctions is the success of its real world implementation, which appears to be highly profitable for the website operator/auctioneer (who is the sole seller of goods). {In December 2008, 14 new websites conducted such auctions; by November 2009, the format had proliferated to 35 websites.
+What really sets this particular auction format apart from other nontraditional auctions is the success of its real world implementation which appears to be highly profitable for the website operator/auctioneer (who is the sole seller of goods). {In December 2008, 14 new websites conducted such auctions; by November 2009, the format had increased to 35 websites.
 Over the same time span, traffic among these sites has increased from 1.2 million to 3.0 million unique visitors per month.
 For comparison, traffic at ebay.com fluctuated around 75 million unique visitors per month throughout that period.
-Pay-to-bid auctions have garnered 4\% of the traffic held by the undisputed leader in online auctions\footnote{The numbers are from \cite{platt}.}.}\\
+Pay-to-bid auctions have garnered 4\% of the traffic held by the undisputed leader in online auctions, \cite{platt}.}

-For example, Swoopo.com, is one the websites that was initially very successful.
-According to an August 2009 article from \emph{The Economist}, Swoopo has 2.5 million registered users and earned 32 million dollars in revenue in 2008.
-Data collected by a blogger shows that over April and May of 2009 Swoopo sold items for an average of 188\% of their listed value\footnote{On 26 March 2011, Swoopo's parent company filed for bankruptcy.
-On 8 February 2012, DealDash the longest running pay-to-bid auction website in the United States acquired the domain Swoopo.com and the URL currently redirects to DealDash's own website (from Wikipedia).}.